OffchainLabs/go-ethereum/README.dfuse.md

 Currently supported forks & version and the release branch

+- `deep-mind` - Default branch with all dfuse Deep Mind commits in it, based on Geth `1.9.10`.
-- `release/geth-1.9.x-dm` - Ethereum geth, latest update for this branch is `1.9.25`.
+- `release/geth-1.9.x-dm` - Ethereum Geth, latest update for this branch is `1.9.25` ([https://github.com/ethereum/go-ethereum](https://github.com/ethereum/go-ethereum)).
+- `release/geth-1.10.x-dm` - Ethereum Geth, latest update for this branch is `1.10.0` ([https://github.com/ethereum/go-ethereum](https://github.com/ethereum/go-ethereum)).
-- `release/polygon-0.2.x-dm` - Polygon fork (a.k.a Matic), latest update for this branch is `0.2.4` (based on Geth `1.9.24`).
+- `release/polygon-0.2.x-dm` - Polygon fork (a.k.a Matic), based on Geth `1.9.24`, latest update for this branch is `v0.2.4` ([https://github.com/maticnetwork/bor](https://github.com/maticnetwork/bor)).
-- `deep-mind` - based on Geth `1.9.23` version of Ethereum repository, with all dfuse Deep Mind commits in it.

-**Note** We are planning some other fork support that might go down to Geth `1.9.13`, hence why we keep the version to `1.9.23`.
+- `release/bsc-1.0.x-dm` - BSC fork (Binance), based on Geth `1.9.13`, latest update for this branch is `v1.0.6` ([https://github.com/binance-chain/bsc](https://github.com/binance-chain/bsc)).
+- `release/heco-1.0.x-dm` - HECO fork (a.k.a Huobi Eco Chain), based on Geth `1.9.23`, latest update for this branch is `v1.0.0` ([https://github.com/HuobiGroup/huobi-eco-chain](https://github.com/HuobiGroup/huobi-eco-chain)).
+- `release/optimism-0.1.x-dm` - Optimism fork, based on Geth `1.9.10`, latest update for this branch is `v0.1.3` ([https://github.com/ethereum-optimism/go-ethereum](https://github.com/ethereum-optimism/go-ethereum)).
+- `release/fantom-geth-1.9.x-dm` - Fantom Geth fork, based on Geth `1.9.22`, latest update for this branch is `v1.9.22-ftm-0.1` ([https://github.com/Fantom-foundation/go-ethereum](https://github.com/Fantom-foundation/go-ethereum)).

+*Note* To find on which Geth version a particular fork is, you can do `git merge-base dfuse-io-private/release/heco-v1.0.x-dm origin/master` where `origin/master` is the `master` branch of the original Geth repository (https://github.com/ethereum/go-ethereum).

 #### Making New Deep Mind Changes